Autodrop3d/raspiApWlanScripts/readme.md

    This file is used for configuration when the Pi is in AP mode (acting as an access point).
 Just as with the other wpa_supplicant file, edit the contry code as appropriate.

-### This script sets an AP mode IP address that you might not like.[^1]
+### This script sets an AP mode IP address that you might not like.
-Well that's, like, your opinion, man.
+That's just like, your opinion, man.
 I like using 192.168.4.1.
 But if you don't, that's ok.
 You can choose whatever IP address you want to use by either editing the script or editing a file after you run the script.

 #### Option 1: Edit the setup script
 Simply search for the phrase `192.168.4.1` and replace it with your preferred IP address.